dszotowicz/eslint/docs/user-guide/command-line-interface.md

     eslint --report-unused-disable-directives file.js

-### Caching

-#### `--cache`

-Store the info about processed files in order to only operate on the changed ones.
-The cache is stored in `.eslintcache` by default.
-Enabling this option can dramatically improve ESLint's running time by ensuring that only changed files are linted.

-**Note:** If you run ESLint with `--cache` and then run ESLint without `--cache`, the `.eslintcache` file will be deleted.
-This is necessary because the results of the lint might change and make `.eslintcache` invalid.
-If you want to control when the cache file is deleted, then use `--cache-location` to specify an alternate location for the cache file.

-#### `--cache-file`

-Path to the cache file.
-If none specified `.eslintcache` will be used.
-The file will be created in the directory where the `eslint` command is executed. **Deprecated**: Use `--cache-location` instead.

-#### `--cache-location`

-Path to the cache location.
-Can be a file or a directory.
-If no location is specified, `.eslintcache` will be used.
-In that case, the file will be created in the directory where the `eslint` command is executed.

-If a directory is specified, a cache file will be created inside the specified folder.
-The name of the file will be based on the hash of the current working directory (CWD). e.g.: `.cache_hashOfCWD`

-**Important note:** If the directory for the cache does not exist make sure you add a trailing `/` on \*nix systems or `\` in windows.
-Otherwise the path will be assumed to be a file.

-Example:

-    eslint "src/**/*.js" --cache --cache-location "/Users/user/.eslintcache/"

-### Miscellaneous

-#### `--init`

-This option will start config initialization wizard.
-It's designed to help new users quickly create .eslintrc file by answering a few questions, choosing a popular style guide, or inspecting your source files and attempting to automatically generate a suitable configuration.

-The resulting configuration file will be created in the current directory.

-#### `--debug`

-This option outputs debugging information to the console.
-This information is useful when you're seeing a problem and having a hard time pinpointing it.
-The ESLint team may ask for this debugging information to help solve bugs.

-#### `-h`, `--help`

-This option outputs the help menu, displaying all of the available options.
-All other options are ignored when this is present.

-#### `-v`, `--version`

-This option outputs the current ESLint version onto the console.
-All other options are ignored when this is present.

 #### `--print-config`

 This option outputs the configuration to be used for the file passed.
 When present, no linting is performed and only config-related options are valid.